 I am told that many Senate and Congressional representatives have a ‘wavie’ file.
 So do many state representatives.
 Wavies have even pled their case to private institutions such as the Christic Institute, a public interest law firm.
-Wavies claim to be the victims of clandestine bombardment with non-ionising radiation, or microwaves.
+Wavies claim to be the victims of clandestine bombardment with non-ionizing radiation, or microwaves.
 They report sudden changes in psychological states, alteration of sleep patterns, intracerebral voices and other sounds, and.physiological effects.
 I’ve spoken to many.
 Are these troubled individuals seeking an exterior rationale for their mental problems?
 I’m sure that is the case in many instances.
 But the fact is that the literature on the behavioral effects of microwaves, extra-low-frequencies (ELF) and ultrasonics is such that we cannot blithely dismiss all such claims.

 For decades American science and industry have tried to convince the population that microwaves could have no adverse effects on human beings at sub-thermal levels.
 The attitude was ‘If it can’t burn you, it can’t hurt you.’
 This approach became increasingly difficult to defend as reports mounted of microwave-induced physiological effects.
 Technicians described ‘hearing’ certain radar installations; users of radar telescopes began developing cataracts at an appallingly high rate.
 The Soviets have long recognized the strange and sometimes subtle effects of these radio frequencies, which is why their exposure standards have always been much stricter.